 Every person’s thinking runs along a guided trail of their own making.
 “Perception and imagination are themselves automatic, and run in grooves, so that only certain forms, in certain combinations, will ever suggest themselves to a given designer,” Santayana writes.

 Sometimes, conscious will not even play into it, just as the sheep jumps a wall because its peers have done so.
-Santayana warns of falling into "sentimental physics," which is the idea that happiness and freedom arise solely from hard labor
+Santayana warns of falling into "sentimental physics," the notion that happiness and freedom arise solely from hard labor.

 Then there is hubris, the ability to of man to fool himself into grandiosity.
 "A will that never found anything to thwart it would think itself omnipotent," Santayana writes.
 This is particularly dangerous for people with a limited ability to learn from their mistakes.
 "The idiot can't learn from experience at all because a new process in his liquid brain doesn't modify structure," he writes.For the artist, capturing a moment of brilliance offers no guarantee of future success.
 “A complete mastery of existence achieved at one moment gives no warrant that it will be sustained or achieved at the next,” Santayana writes.
 “The art of the past is powerless to even create similar art in the present, unless similar conditions recur independently.”

 “A happy result can be secured in art, as in life, only by intelligence.
 Intelligence consists in having read the heart, and ciphered the promptings latent there, and then in reading the world and deciphering its law and constitution, to see how and where the heart’s ideal may be embodied.”

 The artist in her truest state is always creating, always expanding her understanding and feeding that understanding back into the art.
 There is never a need for a retake.
 "The ideal artist, like the ideal philosopher, has all time and all existence for his virtual theme,” Santayana writes.